sonusajid004/Facial-Recognition-App/README.md

 # TO DO:
 1. Add an ability in mobile App to train images of new people
 2. Create an Attendance System Database Architechture
+3. Give the App ability to record Attendance